 Some dog breeds are more prone to certain behaviors, such as being kid-friendly, being alone, being energetic, and more.
 Your dog may have many strains in their genetic heritage, and because of this it’s easy to learn specific behaviors they’re prone to exhibit once you know their ancestry.

 Top DNA testing kits

-Taking into account the huge variety of benefits to knowing your dog’s breed, the next logical step is to find an accurate way to determine it’s ancestry.
-There are two leading DNA tests on the market, both of which we’ve covered with our in-depth research to give you more puppy play time.
+Taking into account the huge variety of benefits of knowing your dog’s breed, the next logical step is to find an accurate way to determine its ancestry.
+There are two leading DNA tests on the market, both of which we’ve covered with our in-depth research to give you more puppy playtime.

 It should be noted, however, that if your dog is a heavily mixed breed (generations and generations of mixed breeds) your results will reflect this alongside whatever else the genetics can clarify.
 This isn’t the fault of any specific test, but rather a limitation of genetic testing in general.

 Embark Dog DNA Test is partnered with Cornell University College of Veterinary Medicine, which automatically gives this product a sense of legitimacy and high quality.
 Given that they are established with a nationally recognized university you don’t have to worry about the quality of their lab work, which gives customers peace of mind that the results they receive are accurate and uncompromised.